FlaringK/Quirk-Assist-DX/readme.md

 ## Using Qurik Assist DX

 Once you place the QuirkAssistDX.plugin.js file into your plugin folder and active it, if you open it's settings there will be 24 custom quirks for you to make.
-Each quirk has four fields for you to change, the first being preloaded with an example quirk.
-The four fields are:
+Each quirk has fields for you to change, the first being preloaded with an example quirk.
+The fields are:

 ### Proxy Tag
 This this is the proxy that your message will have to match for a quirk to be applied to it, akin to [PluralKit](https://pluralkit.me/).
 Often, these will be a pair of brackets, an emoji prefix, or something similar.